Hiring a tax professional depends on your tax needs. There are three common certifications in the tax industry.

 Can I Afford a Tax Attorney?

 Finally, we offer payment plans if you are not able to pay in full.
-However, fees for the initial analysis are required up front.

 “Tax professionals” You Should Always Stay Away From